white-vision/DSA-PALMORIA-CASE-STUDY./README.md

 # DSA-PALMORIA-CASE-STUDY.
-This repository contains my final DSA-INCUBATOR project case study of PALMORIA COMPANY.
+HELLO, this repository contains my final DSA-INCUBATOR project case study of PALMORIA COMPANY.

  Due to a scaldal on PALMORIA COMPANY, some sets of datas containg Employee's details which include Name, Department, Region, Rating and Salary where shared including the bonus mapping for the year. with the informations provided i am supposed to analyse the data and report my findings which relates to the gender inequality scandal, this project involved analysing Palmoria's gender distribution, salary structure, compliance and performance-based bonus allocation using Power Bi.